bonaventuredossou/ffr-v1/README.md

 Our work gave us an overall BLEU score of 44.38.
-The model training and the bleu score distribution along the test dataset plots were provided too All the results and summary about the are available in the repository FFR pdf file
+The model training and the bleu score distribution along the test dataset plots were provided too All the results and summary about the model and its architecture are available in the repository FFR pdf file

+We are opened for collaboration to improve the current model and gather more data.

+The whole dataset and the code will be released soon